People

 Academic Positions

-• 2020-Present: Senior Associate Chair, the J. Crayton Pruitt Family Department of Biomedical Engineering, University of Florida
+• 2020-2023: Senior Associate Chair, the J. Crayton Pruitt Family Department of Biomedical Engineering, University of Florida

 • 2018-Present: Professor, the J. Crayton Pruitt Family Department of Biomedical Engineering, University of Florida